lean-delivery/ansible-role-java/README.md

 **Amazon Corretto**

 - Install JDK 8 and 11
-- Install JRE 8 (Amazon Linux 2, Windows only)
+- Install JRE 8 (Amazon Linux 2 only)
 - Linux x64 platform only
 - Additional opportunity to install from corretto-fallback, web, local source, s3.